SmartlyDressedGames/Unturned-Docs/Layers.md

 - 28 Structure: structure item placed in the world.
 - 29 Tire: wheel colliders.
 Allows wheels to mask what they collide with.
 - 30 Trap: typically trigger colliders including rocket launcher projectiles and kill volumes.
-- 31 Ground2: out-of-bounds terrain on older maps.
+- 31 Ground2: no longer used after old maps were converted to terrain tiles.
+Previously this was for out-of-bounds terrain.
+Reserved for future use.

 ## Layer Collision Matrix